sharhan-alhassan/build-django-framework/README.md

 You can test the class based handler by going to: `http://localhost:800/book`.
 You will get the page with the message `Books Page`

 You can test the class based handler for the `POST` method by this on the console: `curl -X POST http://localhost:8999/book`.
 You will get the page with the message `Endpoint to create a book`

+### Unit Tests
+We're going to introduce `unit tests` with `pytest` and add test client so we can start testing the endpoints.

+Packages required for the `tests` section of this part

+    pip install pytest
+    pip install requests
+    pip install requests-wsgi-adapter
+    pip install pytest-cov

+### Test Client:
+This is a way of testing the API without spinning up a server.

+### Test coverage

+- `pytest-cov`: pytest coverage is a measure used to describe the degree to which the `source code` of a program is executed when a particular `test suite` runs.
+High test coverage means, high lower chance of source code containing undetected `bugs`

+- Add `.coveragerc` file which is used for the configuration of the coverage tool to ignore the `venv virtual environment` directory along with the `test_bumbo.py`, `conftest.py` and `app.py` files.

+- Put the following code in the `.coveragerc` file

+    [run]
+    omit = venv/*,test_bumbo.py,conftest.py,app.py

+- Run the command to run the tests coverage:

+`pytest --cov=. test_bumbo.py`